 One huge leg up that Prairie has on the competition is that free genetic testing that they provide their patients before the diagnostic process even begins.
 Different genes mean different responses to medication.
 So once you fill out the initial questionnaire, Prairie will ship a saliva-based DNA test to your house.
 Complete this, send it back to their lab, and they’ll immediately be able to narrow down the long list of potential medications to those that’ll work well with your specific genetics.

-Next, they’ll set you up with the same board-certified psychiatrists that you’d get set up with otherwise: whether it’s via telemedicine or in-person care.
+Next, they’ll set you up with the same (or better!) board-certified psychiatrists that you’d get set up with otherwise: whether it’s via telemedicine or in-person care.
 This psychiatrist will review the results of your genetic testing and meet with you one-on-one to determine the best course of action for you to take on your road to getting healthy.

 Over the long-term, medication will continue to be delivered straight to you and your regular sessions with your Care Partner will ensure you’ve got the support you need to stay on the path to health.
 Remember you’re just paying $15 per month for that medication, which is as cheap as you’d find anywhere else. – even on Amazon Prime.